Get help with the costs of studying and living during your undergraduate degree

-This covers your full tuition fee, so you don't need to pay any undergraduate fees.
+This covers your full tuition fee, so you don't need to pay any undergraduate fees to Royal Holloway.

 Student loan for living costs

-This helps with everyday living expenses while you studying.
+This helps with everyday living expenses while you are studying.
 All eligible applicants are entitled to a maximum loan amount depending on household income.

 From April 2018, the threshold at which you begin paying back your undergraduate loans will be £25,000.
 You’ll then start making loan repayments from the April after you finish your degree.
 Repayments are calculated as a percentage of your income over £25,000 and usually made automatically through the UK tax system.